 What Does a Training and Development Specialist Do?

-They assess training needs through surveys, interviews with employees, consultation with managers and other feedback.
-They use training methods that include audiovisual aids, classroom instruction, role-playing and computer devices.
-Training may be in person, online or both.
+Training specialists assess training needs through surveys, interviews with employees and by talking to managers.
+They use the best training approach for the topic and the audience, which may include classroom instruction, audiovisuals, role-playing or individual computer sessions.
+Training can be in person, online or a hybrid of the two.

-- Deliver training courses online or in person using different learning methodologies
+- Deliver training programs online or in person using different learning methodologies

 - Set up equipment and training space